patcadelina/prometheus-wiki/Expression-Language.md

 Prometheus provides a functional expression language that lets the user select and aggregate timeseries data in real-time.
 The result of an expression can either be shown as a graph, viewed as data in the expression browser, or consumed and further processed by external systems via the HTTP API.

+## Examples

+This document is meant as a reference.
+For learning, it might be easier to start with a couple of examples.
+See the [[Expression Language Examples]].

 ## Basic Concepts

 ### Timeseries